SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 This should be familiar to you - we have seen this using our preview feature in the AppStudio.
 Please note that there are no Web Applications right now as they have been deployed to the HTML5 repository separately.

-You can click on any service to test it out if you like.
+You can click on the service "consumer"" and its entities to test it out if you like.
+Please note that if you try out "TechEdLCAP0XX" you will get an "Unauthorized", this is because it is secured with a role collection.
 Please note that this time, the data you see is actually stored in the SAP HANA database running in the context of our subaccount.
 So all data changes will be persisted.

 This conludes the validation and preparation phase.